Arcade-K/Eduscan-Frontend/README.md

 - The backend runs on `http://localhost:4000` by default
 - The frontend connects to the backend via the API service
 - Authentication tokens are stored in AsyncStorage
-- The database is a JSON file (`server/data/db.json`) for simplicity
+- The database is a JSON file (`../Eduscan-Backend/data/db.json`) for simplicity

 ## Environment Variables

-Create a `.env` file in the server directory:
+Create a `.env` file in the `../Eduscan-Backend` directory:

 ```env
 PORT=4000